nytimes/backbone.stickit/README.md

 Binds an object collection, html select box, and a model attribute value.
 The following are configuration options for binding:

- - `collection`: an object path of a collection relative to `window` or a string function reference which returns a collection.
+ - `collection`: an object path of a collection relative to `window` or `view`/`this`, or a string function reference which returns a collection of objects.
+A collection should be either an  array of objects or Backbone.Collection.
  - `labelPath`: the path to the label value for select options within the collection of objects.
 Default value when undefined is `label`.
  - `valuePath`: the path to the values for select options within the collection of objects.
 When an options is selected, the value that is defined for the given option is set in the model.
 Leave this undefined if the whole object is the value or to use the default `value`.